0x416c616e/java15_javafx15_jar_template/README.md

 ### Setup:

+1. Clone the repo
-1. Open the project folder in IntelliJ
+2. Open the project folder in IntelliJ
-2. Click File -> Project Structure -> Click the + icon -> Java
+3. Click File -> Project Structure -> Click the + icon -> Java
-3. Navigate to the java15_javafx15_jar_template\openjfx-15_windows-x64_bin-sdk\lib folder and select it
+4. Navigate to the java15_javafx15_jar_template\openjfx-15_windows-x64_bin-sdk\lib folder and select it
-4. Click OK
+5. Click OK
-5. Click OK when it says "Choose Modules"
+6. Click OK when it says "Choose Modules"
-5. Click Apply
+7. Click Apply
-6. Click OK
+8. Click OK

 ### Coding in the template and then running the JAR: